PECR assessment is carried out to find vulnerabilities associated with personal data processing and many other aspects.

 2) Is the PECR superseded by the GDPR?

 PECR and GDPR are both legislations and quite the same in many ways.
 Currently, the EU is replacing the e-Privacy Directive with updated e-Privacy regulation.
-Although the new law is not yet finalised.
+Although the new law is not yet final.
 As of now, the PECR will continue with GDPR side by side.

 3) What is the difference between PECR and GDPR?